José Meléndez (pitcher, born 1908): International career

 Meléndez was named to the Nicaragua national team at the III Central American and Caribbean Games in El Salvador, but did not play due to a controversy over his professional status.
 He later appeared with the Nicaraguan team at four Amateur World Series tournaments (1939, 1940, 1941, and 1944), leading the team to two second place finishes in 1939 and 1940.
 In 1940, he led the tournament in wins (3) and finished with a 1.31 earned run average.
 In total, he participated in 17 Amateur World Series games with a 3–3 overall record; he worked to a 2.66 cumulative ERA over 64 innings pitched, with 23 strikeouts and 28 walks.

 Legacy

 Meléndez was inducted into the Nicaraguan Sports Hall of Fame in 1994.
 Cuban manager León Rojas named Meléndez as one of the premier amateur pitchers of the 1940s, alongside figures such as Pedro "Natilla" Jiménez and Alberto Romo Chávez.
+Nicaraguan baseball historian Tito Rondon opined that Meléndez, in his prime, was among the players that never made the majors but were "almost certainly major-league caliber."
 Writing in 1958, The Sporting News described him as Nicaragua's undisputed "king of the mound for nearly 25 years."